Learn Shooting Manual "The Easy Way"

 Aperture Priority (AP) mode lets you control the aperture and ISO while your camera selects the shutter speed.
 It’s also an excellent transitional mode if you’re unsure about using Manual mode and want to experiment with different settings.

-If you are shooting a landscape and want the whole scene, including your subject and the background, to be in focus, you should use a higher aperture (F/10 – F/22).
+If you are shooting a landscape and want the entire scene, including your subject and the background, to be in focus, you should use a higher aperture (f/10 – f/22).

-That dreamy, blurry background of a portrait is called bokeh, and by learning how to play with the aperture, you can achieve just that.
+Bokeh is the dreamy, blurry background of a portrait, and you can achieve it by learning how to play with the aperture.

 Shutter Priority mode lets you control the shutter speed and ISO.
 It’s useful when selecting a particular shutter speed for creative purposes.

-It is essentially the exposure time of an image; that is, how long the shutter stays open to allow light to hit the sensor.
+It is the exposure time of an image, which is the duration during which the shutter remains open to allow light to hit the sensor.

 The faster the shutter speed, the less light hits the camera sensor and the darker the final image.